The Recruiting Cycle is Broken: Why Finding the Right Fit Feels Harder Than Ever Right Now

 1. Focus on skills-based hiring practices

 Relying on verifiable skills and credentials is the most accurate and scalable way to find the best applicant for the job.
 This data-based approach puts science at the center of your talent acquisition strategy—eliminating the need to rely on gut feel or assumptions.
 This is a big departure from the way people are hired today.
 Recruitment has traditionally been based on who an applicant knows, where they’ve worked, where they went to school and other outdated proxies.
 Refocus your efforts on verifiable skills, such as third-party certifications, rather than buzzwords or specific phrases.
-This ensures you hire an applicant with the required skills—and data to back them up—to hit the ground running on day one without having to assume or make gut decisions.
+This skills-based hiring approach ensures you hire an applicant with the required skills—and data to back them up—to hit the ground running on day one without having to assume or make gut decisions.

 2. Identify the skills that matter